mvanbrummen/blog/content/post/akka-http-react-js.md

     Await.result(system.whenTerminated, Duration.Inf)
 ```

+You'll notice that the server is bound to `"0.0.0.0"` rather than `"localhost"`.
+You will get issues running in a Docker container if you bind the server to localhost but more on that later.

 Putting the Akka Http implementation together.

 ```
+// imports

 object MovieSpoilerApp {

   case object GetSpoiler
   case class MovieSpoiler(movieTitle: String, spoiler: String)

   class SpoilerActor extends Actor with ActorLogging {